python-arq/arq/docs/index.rst

 .. warning::

    In ``v0.16`` *arq* was **COMPLETELY REWRITTEN** to use an entirely different approach to registering workers, enqueueing jobs and processing jobs.
-You will need to either keep using ``v0.15`` or entirely rewrite you *arq* integration to use ``v0.16``.
+You will need to either keep using ``v0.15`` or entirely rewrite your *arq* integration to use ``v0.16``.

    See `here <./old/index.html>`_ for old docs.